Credit Score Models

 Credit score models; their role in the loan process.

-You step into your bank's loan office with the intent of looking into a loan.
+You step into your bank's loan office with the intent applying for a loan.

-After giving the required information the bank will make an assessment of how much money they will be able to lend you at what rate and how long you may have to pay it back.
+After giving the required information, the bank will make an assessment of how much money they will be able to lend you.
+They will also determine what percentage rate you will receive and how long you may have to pay it back.

 One of the ways they make this judgment is by your credit score, the measurement used to determine how much of a credit risk you are.